Road to ... (Family Guy): Production and development

+The fifth-season episode "Saving Private Brian", originally titled "Road to Iraq", was at first intended to be the third installment in the Road series, however it was changed before airing.

 The third episode in the series was not produced in the fourth season, but instead it was produced in the fifth season, titled "Road to Rupert", which followed Stewie in his attempt to relocate his teddy bear, Rupert, who was taken to Aspen, Colorado, was the last episode of the Road shows to be directed by Dan Povenmire.
 Povenmire left Family Guy soon after, following the conclusion of the fifth season, to create his own series, titled Phineas and Ferb, which has since been nominated for five Primetime Emmy Awards with two Emmy wins.
 It was written by Patrick Meighan who had written the fourth-season episode "8 Simple Rules for Buying My Teenage Daughter".

 As a result, series regular Greg Colton, who had worked on "Brian Goes Back to College", "No Meals on Wheels", and also "8 Simple Rules for Buying My Teenage Daughter", took over Povenmire's role as director of the "Road to" episodes.
 The next installment was titled "Road to Germany", which follows Brian and Stewie going back in time to rescue their neighbor Mort Goldman from the Nazi invasion of Poland.
 The episode was produced for the seventh season, it aired on October 19, 2008.
 Meighan returned to write the episode.
 After reading the script aloud, Jewish executive producer David A. Goodman said, "I'm going to get kicked out of my temple."